Automatic Map Density Selection for Locally-Performant Visual Place Recognition: Methodology

-While training and selecting on the same (Ref1, Ref2) data could introduce bias, this is mitigated by: (i) Ridge regression's L2 regularisation, (ii) the simple model with only $F$ features, and (iii) final evaluation on the completely independent (Ref1$^*$, Qry1) pair with unseen query data.
-We describe the details of these steps in the following subsections.
+Our pipeline, shown in~\Cref{fig:methodology}, has an offline selection phase using Ref1 and Ref2 and a query-time evaluation phase using Ref1$^{\ast}$ (the subsampled version of Ref1) and Qry1.
+Offline, for each subsampling factor $k \in \mathcal{K}$, we compute Ref1-to-Ref2 distance scores using the base VPR model.
+For every segment $s_i$, we extract a feature vector $\mathbf{x}_{i,k}$ from the distance matrix (\Cref{method:feat}) together with the segment's ground-truth Recall@1, and train a Ridge-regression predictor $f_k$ (\Cref{method:pred}) whose output $\hat{R}_{i,k}$ predicts the segment's Recall@1.
+The selector then applies either the constant or variable policy (\Cref{method:constant,method:variable}), and the resulting constant factor $k^{\ast}$ or per-segment factors ${k_i^{\ast}}$ are applied to Ref1 to construct the reduced database Ref1$^{\ast}$, against which Qry1 is matched to obtain the achieved Recall@1 and RAR.

+Although $f_k$ is fitted and applied to the same Ref1-to-Ref2 segment pairs, Ridge regularisation and the small feature count ($F=4$) limit model complexity.
+The fitted predictions are used only for density selection and are never reported as system performance.
+All reported performance is measured using the independent Ref1$^{\ast}$ and Qry1 pair, with Qry1 unseen during selection.

-\subsection{Feature extraction for the recall@1 predictor}
+\subsection{Feature extraction for the Recall@1 predictor}

-For each segment $s_i$ at the sampling rate $k$, we extract $F=4$ features from the VPR distance matrix that capture the spatial structure and quality of place matches.
-Within each segment, we retrieve the top-1 predicted reference index for each query image, and obtain its corresponding spatial position $p_{i,j}$ for $j = 1, \ldots, n_{q,i}$, where $n_{q,i}$ is the number of query images within segment $s_i$ (from Ref2 traversal).
-We define the feature vector $\mathbf{x}_{i,k} = [x_{i,k,1}, x_{i,k,2}, x_{i,k,3}, x_{i,k,4}]^T$ as follows:
+The base VPR model encodes each frame into a global descriptor.
+The VPR distance matrix $\mathbf{D}$ holds the pairwise descriptor distances between Ref1 and Ref2 frames, from which top-1 retrievals are obtained.
+For each segment $s_i$ at subsampling factor $k$, we extract $F=4$ features from the VPR distance matrix, capturing the spatial structure and quality of place matches.
+Ref2 acts as the probe against the Ref1 database.
+Within each segment, we retrieve the top-1 Ref1 match for each Ref2 frame $j = \{ 1, \ldots, n_{q,i} \}$, where $n_{q,i}$ is the number of Ref2 frames in segment $s_i$.
+Each retrieval has a route position $p_{i,j}$ in metres from the densest reference sampling.
+We define the feature vector $\mathbf{x}_{i,k} = [x_{i,k,1}, x_{i,k,2}, x_{i,k,3}, x_{i,k,4}]^T$ as follows.